A Personal Introduction

 Many of us are ﬁrst and second generation Poggiorealesi, that is, our grandparents or parents were born in Poggioreale and we are their American oﬀspring.
 We ﬁrst learned of the small town called Poggioreale through animated, vibrant stories told to us by these proud, hard-working people who left their homeland to create new lives for themselves, and for us, in America.
 They talked of the gorgeous, verdant hillsides and landscapes of Sicily, the rich soil that produced succulent fruit and vegetables, the delectable foods prepared by their mamas and nonnas as they grew up in Poggioreale.

 In summary, we hope to introduce present generations to Poggioreale ancient, old, new, and current.
-In the tradition of peoples before us, we want to pass this precious history and information on to you.
+In the tradition of peoples before us, we want to pass our precious history and information on to you, our family, friends, and offspring.
 Poggioreale’s old town is slowing crumbling due to age and circumstances beyond our control.
-We ﬁrst and second generation Poggiorealesi are growing old as well, and it’s time we help YOU get to know our mutual “home.”
+We ﬁrst and second generation Poggiorealesi are growing old as well, but at the same time we are breathing new life to our native home by telling our stories and it’s time we help YOU get to know our mutual “home.”

 Co-Founder, Poggioreale in America

-Editor's Note: Tina's maternal great grandparents, Nicolo Spina and Agnese Piccione, moved to Poggioreale, were married there, and raised their children, her great uncle and great aunts.
-Her grandparents Salvatore Todaro and Rosa Spina were born in Poggioreale as were two of their children, her uncles Tom and Nick Todaro.
-Except for her great grandmother who died in Sicily, they all moved to America to make their lives mostly in the Chicago area.
+Editor's Note: Tina's maternal great grandparents, Nicolo Spina and Agnese Piccione, moved to Poggioreale and were married in 1886.
+There they had four children, her great uncle Guiseppe and great aunts Rosa, Rosaria and Girolama.
+Her maternal grandfather, Salvatore Todaro, was also born in Poggioreale as were two of her uncles, Antonino Todaro and Nicholas Todaro.
+Except for her great grandmother who died in Sicily, they all moved to America, mostly in the Chicago area where they are buried.